Dreaming About Death Isn't Fun — But It's Not Bad

 The details of the dream can offer more insight into what's really going through your head.
 The person you imagine passing is especially significant.
 “You are usually using them to represent a characteristic, or personal quality of your own,” says Ian Wallace, a dream expert and psychologist, in his book The Top 100 Dreams: The Dreams That We All Have and What They Really Mean.
 “Death of your loved one in your dream indicates that this particular quality that you possess is being transformed in some way.
 The transformation is often the result of a major change in your waking life where you have to let go of old habits and welcome new ways of doing things.”

-My mom, for instance, is super warm and nurturing.
-I am too — but I sometimes worry it makes people take me less seriously, so I try to minimize that side of myself in business settings.
+My mum, for instance, is super warm and nurturing.
+I am too — but I sometimes worry it makes people take me less seriously, so I try to minimise that side of myself in business settings.
 Maybe my subconscious picked up on that struggle.

 The same is true for celeb death dreams.
 “I had a client who was having recurring dreams of being besties with Madonna... but she kept dying,” Loewenberg says.
 “I worked with her and we figured out that Madonna represented motherhood, not only because her name means mother, but because Madonna has quite a lot of children.
 My client was debating getting her tubes tied, hence the 'death' of her ability to become a mother again.
 Her dreams were letting her know it’s okay to let go of that part of herself.”